-Rock art research is central to answering some of the big questions about human migration.
+Rock art research and research of the Kimberley’s environmental history is central to answering some of the big questions about human migration.

-KFA has been funding major research projects in the Kimberley since 2007.
+KFA has been funding rock art-centred research in the Kimberley since 2007.
 The Ian Potter Foundation gave us our first significant grant that year towards a Kimberley Regional Human and Environmental History Program.
-Since then we have underwritten four major Australian Research Council grants, seed-funded a number of other projects and collaborated on projects with five remote Kimberley Aboriginal communities.
+Since then we have underwritten five major Australian Research Council (ARC) grants, seed-funded a number of other projects and collaborated on projects with five remote Kimberley Aboriginal communities.
+A new project, Unlocking environmental archives of the Kimberley’s past, will be our sixth ARC linkage project.
+It is due to commence in 2019.

 We have supported more than 35 PhD, Honours and post-graduate students and fostered the work of more than 40 researchers across 10 Australian universities in rock art research in the past decade.